Writing Cesium 3D Tiles with FME

 7. Set the Geometry on the Writer Feature Type

-Double-click the writer feature type to open the parameters and set the Geometry to ‘cesium_3d_object’.
+Double-click the writer feature type, building, to open the parameters.
+Click the User Attributes to set the geometry type:

 8. Run the Workspace